47 NFT ideas & examples: The wild, the weird & the wonderful

 GourmetNFT is a marketplace which allows professional and home chefs to upload their recipes onto the blockchain and sell them as NFTs.

 DJ Steve Aoki has been a large proponent of NFTs for a while now.
-This year, he partnered with Stoopid Buddy Studios to create the first episodic series launched on the blockchain.
+In 2021, he partnered with Stoopid Buddy Studios to create the first episodic series launched on the blockchain.